Details

 1. Key leadership figures were identified and profiled to establish a clear chain of command.

-3. This data enables authorities to assign direct accountability for the organization’s operational outputs and military contributions.
+3. This data enables authorities to assign direct accountability for the organisation’s operational outputs and military contributions.

 Infrastructure and Sanctions Gaps

-1. Production facilities were geolocated and characterized, revealing the true scale of the entity's manufacturing capacity.
+1. Production facilities were geolocated and characterised, revealing the true scale of the entity's manufacturing capacity.

-2. Significant gaps were identified where specific entities and individuals remained unsignated by international authorities.
+2. Significant gaps were identified where specific entities and individuals remained unsignified by international authorities.

 3. These unlisted actors continue to facilitate Iskander missile production for the Ministry of Defence without facing legal or financial restrictions.

 The investigation produced an actionable intelligence package on one of Russia's most strategically significant weapons manufacturers.
 The identified sanctions gaps represent concrete policy recommendations: designating the unaddressed entities would meaningfully tighten restrictions on Iskander production capacity.
-More broadly, the methodology, integrating corporate registry analysis, leadership profiling, facility mapping, and sanctions gap assessment is directly replicable for any state-owned defence-industrial target.
+More broadly, the methodology that integrates corporate registry analysis, leadership profiling, facility mapping, and sanctions gap assessment is directly replicable for any state-owned defence-industrial target.
 It provides a practical framework for defence procurement due diligence, sanctions compliance reviews, and competitive analysis within the defence sector.